 - Surreal Horror: The surreal designs are very creepy-looking.

-- The Many Deaths of You: A Justified Trope, since the game involves reincarnation and you need to live the lives of several different creatures.
+- The Many Deaths of You: Since the game involves reincarnation and you need to live the lives of several different creatures, there will be lots of deaths around.

 - The Soulless: Averted.
 Although he loses his real soul, Rin receives a temporary soul that he can use until he finds his real one.

-- Who Wants to Live Forever?: Escaping with your soul means enduring multiple deaths.
-If you accept the gift of immortality, you're trapped forever in Tong-Nou, represented by an endless rapid-fire slideshow of every scene in the game.
-This is the only way to actually lose in the game.
+- Who Wants to Live Forever?: Used in an odd way.
+Escaping with your soul means enduring multiple deaths, or reincarnation, which is also used as a game mechanic.
+If you accept the gift of immortality via the Room of Immortality, you're trapped forever in Tong-Nou, represented by an endless rapid-fire slideshow of every scene in the game.
+This is the only way to actually lose in the game, as any other death allows you to reincarnate.
+The game is, of course, Unwinnable if you do this and haven't saved beforehand.

-- World Tree: Mingke-shu, The Tree of Life, is where all of the Tong-Nou creatures reincarnations are created.
+- World Tree: Mingke-shu, The Tree of Life, is where all of the Tong-Nou creatures and their reincarnations are created.